-Multimedia Film & Production
+Multimedia and Film Production

-What can you do with a degree in Multimedia Film and Production?
+What can you do with a degree in Multimedia and Film Production?

 Why Georgia Southern?